SenYan1999/QANet/README.md

 # QANet

-This is a exercise about implementing QANet with pytorch.
+This is an exercise about implementing QANet with pytorch.